Bruno Cremer

-Origins
+Early life

 Bruno Cremer was born in Saint-Mandé, Val-de-Marne, in the eastern suburbs of Paris, France to Belgian parents, the youngest of three children in a middle-class family.
-His mother, Jeanne Rullaert, a musician, was of Belgian Flemish origin and his father, Georges, was a businessman from Lille who, though born French, had taken out Belgian nationality after the French armed forces refused to accept him for service in the Second World War.His brother was the physician and academic Georges-Alfred Cremer (1927-2013), a member of the Académie nationale de médecine.
+His mother, Jeanne Rullaert, a musician, was of Belgian Flemish origin and his father, Georges, was a businessman from Lille who, though born French, had taken out Belgian nationality after the French armed forces refused to accept him for service in the Second World War.
+His brother was the physician and academic Georges-Alfred Cremer (1927-2013), a member of the Académie nationale de médecine.
 Bruno himself opted for French nationality when he reached the age of 18.
 His childhood was largely spent in Paris.

 Bruno attended the Cours Hattemer, a private school.
 Having completed his secondary studies, he followed an interest in acting which had interested him since the age of 12 and trained in acting from 1952 at France's highly selective Conservatoire national supérieur d'art dramatique (French National Academy of Dramatic Arts).